ibis a pythonic query language

 Learn more about working Geospatial Data in

-is the gold standard for structured data in python, and inspires the api for ibis
+pandas is the gold standard for structured data in python, and inspires the api for ibis.

 pd = ibis.pandas.connect({'A': pandas.util.testing.makeDataFrame()})